ASIA'S FUTURE CITIES: Laos capital on the road to modern public transport system?

 But in rapid fashion, its mantle on the streets of Vientiane is being challenged – by the car.

-The implications for a city in the midst of swift urbanisation are perfectly clear.
+The implications for a city in the midst of swift urbanisation are clear.
 Already the daily commute is no longer a leisurely cruise.
 Peak hour is rearing its head.
 Private car ownership doubled from 2009 to 2014.

 Construction is currently underway at the new main bus station in the city.